 Let’s now add labels and a licorice visual for residues surrounding the ligand.
 First, we need to select residues surrounding the ligand.
 For that, select the ligand and click on Biology menu > Select > Binding site and set the parameters as in the image below and click Ok.
 This will select the residues surrounding the currently selected ligand.

 While having these residues selected, click on the Home menu > Edit > Label editor and then click on the Current selection button in the Document view and choose Label selected… > Residues from the context menu.
 This will add in the document a new folder called “Residue labels”.
-You can easily hide lables by either unchecking them in the document or erase them.
+You can easily hide labels by either unchecking them in the document or by deleting them.
 Switch back from the Label editor to the default Select editor by clicking on Home menu > Select > Select .

 Let’s now add a licorice visual for these residues.
 While having these residues selected, go to the Visualization menu and click on the Licorice button – this will add a licorice visual model for the selected residues.